kevin-ink/Type-Less-Alma/README.md

 Just a little extension to improve the quality of life in using ExLibris Alma.

+==Note: When your browser asks to turn off developer mode, make sure to tell it to not bother you for another 2 weeks.==

 ## Features

 - Support for barcode scanning of chromebooks
 - More to come...

 ## Support